 Below are details of the recipients to date:

-The latest John Greer Award recipient is Ben Randall, Family Support Worker, Warwickshire County Council.
+The July 2018 John Greer Award recipient is Ben Randall, Family Support Worker, Warwickshire County Council.

 The 2016 recipient is Sharon Rollason, a member of the Spurgeon’s Team in Birmingham – working with children and families.